-Source Version 1 FIRE ACTION NOTICE
+Source Version 1

-Category Signs & Notices The full-service actions should be taken in the event of a first: # a bruckness out on prov Mr.
+Category Signs & Notices

-Sub Category Other Signage V Bane & A for to sender provide the building are should be - the provide the sender of the sender are sender. - the provide the sender of the sender are sender and the sender of the
+Sub Category Other Signage

 Action Required The presence of a common fire alarm system suggests a simultaneous evacuation policy is in place in this building.
 However, the provided Fire Action Notice gives information and instruction for a 'stay put' policy.
 It is imperative that the Fire Action Notice reflects the evacuation policy in place.
-The encoderation of the second
+Version 3.
+17/10/24 This task remains outstanding.

 Priority Medium

 Status Identified

 Owner Neighbourhood Services

 Due Date 17 May 2021